2003scape/rscsundae/README.md

 data sources as the original game, the hope is that it becomes more difficult to implement content inaccurately.

-Currently RSC Sundae requires a copy of mudclient110.
-204 protocol support for RSC-C is a TODO item.
+For clients, RSC Sundae supports the 110 protocol (the original Java mudclient110 from December 2001), and the 204 protocol (the final version of RSC before "Retro Revival" in 2009, used by RSC-C, and STS).

 RSC Sundae will never support: